Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 two photographers

 Take out a pen and notebook so you’re at the ready to take notes as you see birds.
 Note that turning the pages of a field guide can scare them away.
+I like to practice the movements that I know I need to take, like adjusting my binoculars, so that I get good at performing them quickly, quietly, and fluidly.

 Different birds have different sizes of comfort zones, but you may be surprised at how close some of them can get when they are used to your presence